 Abuse is the violation of a person's human and civil rights.
 It can be a single act or a series of repeated acts.
-Abuse can take many forms ranging from disrespectful acts, verbal abuse or actual physical harm.
-All forms of abuse can cause both physical and emotional trauma to individuals.
+It can take many forms ranging from disrespectful acts, verbal insults or actual physical harm.
+All forms can cause both physical and emotional trauma to individuals.

 Physical: This includes hitting, kicking, punching, biting, poisoning, drowning, suffocating, burning or any other way of inflicting pain, torture or injury on someone else.

 Emotional: This can include constant humiliation undermining a person’s self-esteem and confidence.
-There is a certain amount of emotional abuse with ALL forms of abuse.
+There is a certain amount of emotional abuse within ALL forms.